ChrisEssery/group-project/server/readme.md

 ### Add a new game instance

-#### 1. Add a new memory game instance

 **Request:**
 - HTTP Method: `POST`
-- Path: `/api/games/memorygame`
+- Path: `/api/games/memorygame` OR `/api/games/connect4`
 - Sent data:
 ```
 {
-   "player1": "aaa", //player1's username
-   "player2": "bbb",//player2's username
+   "players": [
-    "result": {
+      {
-        "winners": ["aaa", "bbb"], //winners can be one or two
-        "score": 12,
+         "username" : "aaa",
+         "result" : "WIN"
       },
+      {
+         "username" :"bbb",
+         "result": "LOSE"
+      }
+   ]
    "difficultyLevel": "easy" //if there is a choice of difficulty level
 }
 ```